EugenMayer/concourse-static-resource/README.md

-# Download / Upload a static 'fixed' Resource
+# Download a static 'fixed' Resource and upload any artefact (also dynamic version support)

 _You can use this concourse-ci resource to download resources which you want to explicitly fetch using a specific version._